The Santa Clause 2: Plot

 After a few failed dates, Scott finds himself falling for Carol.
 He accompanies her in a horse-drawn sleigh to the faculty Christmas party, during which she confesses she used to believe in Santa as a child, until she was forced to stop doing so by her parents after fighting with children who told her Santa was not real.
 Using a little of his Christmas magic, Scott enlivens the otherwise dull party by presenting everyone with their childhood dream gifts.
 He makes a special presentation to Carol, and, with his last remnant of magic, wins her over and they kiss under mistletoe.
 However, when Scott attempts to explain to her that he is Santa, she believes that he is mocking her childhood, and throws him out.
 Later, Charlie is upset about Scott dating his principal and he confesses how hard it is for him that Scott is never around like other fathers, and reveals the pressure he is under to conceal the secret that his father is Santa.
-Lucy manages to convince Charlie not to be mad at him, which leads Charlie to convince Carol that Scott is Santa by showing her the magic snow globe he received during Scott's initial transformation.
+Lucy convinces Charlie not to be mad at him, which leads Charlie to convince Carol that Scott is Santa by showing her the magic snow globe he received during Scott's initial transformation.

 Curtis flies in to tell Scott about Toy Santa's plan.
 However, Scott has used up the last of his magic wooing Carol, and cannot return to the North Pole.
 With help from the Tooth Fairy, Scott and Curtis manage to get back, only for Toy Santa to find them and tie them up.
 Charlie and Carol spring them free by summoning the Tooth Fairy to fly them to the North Pole.
 Scott goes after Toy Santa, who has already left with the sleigh, riding Chet, a rambunctious reindeer-in-training, and they both crash back into the village.
 With an army of elves, Carol, Bernard, Charlie, and Curtis lead them into a snowball fight to overthrow the toy soldiers.
-Toy Santa is defeated and reduced to a six-inch height, Scott marries Carol in a ceremony presided over by Mother Nature, Scott transforms back into Santa and Carol transforms into Mrs. Claus, and Christmas proceeds as it always has.
-Scott and Charlie reveal the truth to Lucy about Scott being Santa Claus, promising to keep his secret.
+Toy Santa is defeated and reduced to a six-inch height, Scott marries Carol in a ceremony, Scott transforms back into Santa and Carol becomes Mrs. Claus, and Christmas proceeds as it always has.
+Scott and Charlie reveal the truth to Lucy about Scott being Santa Claus, and she promises to keep his secret.